johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 100644 blob a71dbfeeb918fb746c3e5135cb2b26ae22f06cfb 25980610   archive/weather-05May2025.sql.gz
 </pre>

-Now identify the directories with the largest files, because approach will blow them away and amend the git history as if they never existed.
+Now identify the directories with the largest files.
+The approach below will blow them away and amend the git history as if they never existed -- be warned.
 Do more research if you want to selectively remove files or things that are more granular.

 #### 4. Clean, Expunge, Compress

-In my case my `dumps` and `archive` directories accumulate the cruft I want to drop
+In my case my `dumps` and `archive` directories typically accumulate the cruft I want to drop.
+Let's confirm that.

 ```bash
 # begin by analysing